tsl143/itsopensource/content/blog/offline-caching-with-serviceworkers/index.md

 	);
 });
 ```
-*  *Network, falbback Cache* - This makes first a network request and if network request fails then it fallbacks to cache response, please note the cahce will be returned only when the network request is completed and gives a failed reponse.
+*  *Network, fallback Cache* - This makes first a network request and if network request fails then it fallbacks to cache response, please note the cache will be returned only when the network request is completed and gives a failed response.

 <center><sub>In Service worker</sub></center>